ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226600 Chemical-Waste Systems for Laboratory and Healthcare Facilities.md

    1. Manufacturers Standardization Society of the Valve and Fittings Industry, Inc. (MSS):
       1. SP-43 - Wrought Stainless Steel Butt-Welding Fittings.
    1. National Sanitation Foundation (NSF)
-1. Submittals**
-   1. See Division 22 sections of the Specifications.
+1. Submittals*   1.
+See Division 22 sections of the Specifications.
    1. Submit Product Data on the following:
       1. Underground piping materials.
    1. Aboveground piping materials.